bec-archer/SR80-Manuals/user-manual.md

 Below the Customer field, in the same card, is the **Company** field.
 Start typing a company name and matching companies will appear as suggestions.
 Tap a suggestion to select that company.

-**Adding a new company:** If the company isn't in the system yet, tap **+ Add New Company** at the bottom of the suggestion list.
-A form opens pre-filled with the name you typed, where you can enter:

-- **Phone** (required) — main phone number for the company.
-Formats automatically as you type.
-- **Email** (optional)
-- **Tax Exempt** toggle — turn on if the company has a resale or tax-exempt certificate on file.
-- **Notes** (optional) — anything worth remembering about this account.

-Tap **Save** to create the company and lock it into the field.
-If the name already matches an existing company, you'll get that one back instead of a duplicate — so it's safe to tap the button if you're not sure whether the company is already on file.
+**Adding a new company:** If the company isn't in the system yet, just type the full name into the Company field and keep going — there's no separate "Add New Company" button anymore.
+When you save the work order, the app creates the company record automatically using whatever you typed.
+If the name happens to match an existing company (case-insensitive), you'll get linked to the existing record instead of a duplicate.
+You can fill in the company's phone, email, tax-exempt status, and notes later from the **Companies** sidebar entry.

 **What happens when you select a company:**
 - A row of customer name chips appears between the Customer and Company fields (e.g., "Rick M. | Dave S. | + New") — these are people who've checked in under that company before.
 Tap a name to auto-fill their info instantly.
 Tap "+ New" to enter a new person.